 All in office visits are "No Contact" and masks are required while inside.
-We ask that if you are not feeling well (with any flu-like or respiratory symptoms) to schedule a phone visit or reschedule instead.
+We ask that if you are not feeling well (with any flu-like or respiratory symptoms) that you schedule a video visit or reschedule your appointment.
 In all locations screening and cleaning protocols are occurring to help decrease the risk of disease transmission.

 In addition, please follow these CDC recommended steps to protect yourself and your family:

 ● Avoid close contact with people who are sick.

 ● Stay home when you are sick, except to get medical care.